-The MTender pilot is supported by the EBRD, which makes it less vulnerable to political changes and instability in the government.
-Required legal transfer procedures with the Ministry of Finance have not been completed yet.
-Whereas ProZorro has successfully transitioned to become embedded in the fabric of government’s business, Moldova has not yet adopted the required secondary legislation and the business model that would support MTender roll out by the government.
+Like Ukraine’s ProZorro system, MTender in Moldova was developed and piloted outside of the government.
+For the moment EBRD is still partly responsible for the system, which makes it less vulnerable to political changes and instability in the government.
+Whereas ProZorro has successfully transitioned to become embedded in the fabric of government’s business, Moldova has not yet adopted the required secondary legislation and the business model that would allow the government to manage the system’s administration.

 In March 2019, the government rushed through legislation exempting the central purchasing body responsible for medicines procurement in Moldova – CAPCS – from the law on public procurement that mandates the use of MTender.
 Some civil society organizations believe this decision was taken to protect vested interests rather than to guarantee the delivery of needed drugs.
 The patient community called on the Moldova’s president to veto the law, arguing it increases the risk of corruption, high prices and low-quality medicines.
 Currently, medicine procurement continues to be carried out via the old system, which is much less comprehensive than MTender and only publishes general information about the notice and contract.
 Now one of the patient organizations, Positive Initiative, is working closely with CAPCS to track and reduce the cost of medicines in Moldova.
 It is part of OCP’s Lift impact program so we will be reporting back on progress.

 Feedback from civil society is proving valuable for aligning the e-procurement system’s design with public procurement policies.
 A local CSO, IDIS Viitorul, conducted a thorough analysis of technical discrepancies between MTender’s capabilities and existing procurement legislation.
 This led to upgrades being installed to MTender’s host system, according to the EBRD.